CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 cumulus@switch:~$ nv config apply
 ```

-To enable adaptive routing on ports that are part of the same ECMP route, run the `nv set interface <interface> router adaptive-routing enable on` command.
+To enable adaptive routing on ports that are part of the same ECMP route, run the `nv set interface <interface-id> router adaptive-routing enable on` command.

 ```
 cumulus@switch:~$ nv set interface swp51 router adaptive-routing enable on